Why You Should Update Your Windows 7 Devices Now

 Stay safe – end of life is a Ticking Time bomb

 Operating systems must be kept up to date to outsmart security threats and malicious attacks.
 Once a manufacturer ends support (proactive monitoring and supply of software fixes), devices with an obsolete OS become easy gateways for malicious attack.
-Any devices you have with Windows 7 are ticking time bombs that will blow a hole in your business’s IT defenses come January 2020.
+Any devices you have with Windows 7 are ticking time bombs that will blow a hole in your business’s IT defences come January 2020.

 Upside to choosing when to say goodbye